camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 ### Keycloak

 :::caution
-IAM Roles for Service Accounts can only be implemented with KeyCloak 21 and forward.
+IAM Roles for Service Accounts can only be implemented with Keycloak 21 onwards.
 This may require you to adjust the version used in the Camunda Helm Chart.
 :::

 For Keycloak versions 21+, the default JDBC driver can be overwritten, allowing use of a custom wrapper like the [aws-advanced-jdbc-wrapper](https://github.com/awslabs/aws-advanced-jdbc-wrapper) to utilize the features of IRSA.
 This is a wrapper around the default JDBC driver, but takes care of signing the requests.